skupperproject/skupper-example-bookinfo/README.md

 * The `skupper` command-line tool, the latest version ([installation guide](https://skupper.io/start/index.html#step-1-install-the-skupper-command-line-tool-in-your-environment))
 * Two Kubernetes namespaces, from any providers you choose, on any clusters you choose
 * The yaml files from https://github.com/skupperproject/skupper-examples-bookinfo.git
-* Two logged-in console terminals, one for each cluster
+* Two logged-in console terminals, one for each cluster or namespace

 ## Step 1: Deploy the Bookinfo application

 This step creates a service and a deployment for each of the four Bookinfo microservices.

-Console for namespace `aws-eu-west`:
+Namespace `aws-eu-west`:

     $ kubectl apply -f public-cloud.yaml
     service/productpage created